richik500/MiniProject/1_Requirements/Readme.md

 # Requirements
 ## Introduction

+A calculator is a device which performs some mathematical operations like arthmetic  & scientific operations.
 Scientific calculators usually have more features than a standard function calculator like Arithmetic, Scientific and Trigonometric Functions.

 Here in this project some of those features will be implemented by C programming which will be able to operate on Windows and Linux.